backdrop-contrib/leaflet/README.txt

 API Usage
 ---------
-Rendering a map is as simple as calling a single method, leaflet_render_map(), which takes 3 parameters.
+Building a map is as simple as calling a single method, leaflet_build_map(), which takes 3 parameters.

 $map (array)